Bromley equation: Description

 where the + subscript refers to a cation and the minus subscript refers to an anion.
 Bromley's equation can easily be transformed for the calculation of osmotic coefficients, and Bromley also proposed extensions to multicomponent solutions and for the effect of temperature change.

-A modified version of the Bromley equation has been used extensively by Madariaga and co-workers.
+A modified version of the Bromley equation was developed and used extensively by Madariaga and co-workers.
 In a comparison of Bromley, SIT and Pitzer models, little difference was found in the quality of fit.
 The Bromley equation is essentially an empirical equation.
 The B parameters are relatively easy to determine.
 However, SIT theory, as extended by Scatchard. and Ciavatta is much more widely used.

 By contrast the Pitzer equation is based on rigorous thermodynamics.
 The determination Pitzer parameters is more laborious.
 Whilst the Bromley and SIT approaches are based on pair-wise interactions between oppositely charged ions, the Pitzer approach also allows for interactions between three ions.
 These equations are important for the understanding of the behaviour of ions in natural waters such as rivers, lakes and sea-water.

 For some complex electrolytes, Ge et al. obtained the new set of Bromley parameters using up-to-date measured or critically reviewed osmotic coefficient or activity coefficient data.